fooflington/mythic-dns/README.md

 ## Supported types

-The client currently supports all of the Record Types implemented by the Mythic Beasts API except `SSHFP` and `TLSA`.
+The client currently supports all of the Record Types implemented by the Mythic Beasts API.

 ## Value syntax